debug-ito/net-spider/README.md

   (_, raw_links) <- getSnapshot spider query
 ```

-The `linkSubIdWithPorts` function above defines the link sub-ID, an identifier for a link for a pair of switches.
+The `linkSubIdWithPorts` function above defines the link sub-ID, an identifier for a link within the given pair of switches.
 Here we include the `subjectPort` and `targetPort` in the link sub-ID.
-We also use the switch names and `Pair` type (from `NetSpider.Pair`) because the link's subject and target may be swapped.
+We also use the switch names and `Pair` type (from `NetSpider.Pair`) because the link's subject and target may be swapped. `Pair` type's `Eq` and `Ord` instances are immune to swapping.

 The `linkSubIdWithPorts` function is used to construct the `unifier`, which is included in the `query`, which is passed to `getSnapshot`.